-Can sub peaches for any fruit you like grilled (skewered strawberries are fantastic too) —Colleen Stem
+Simple goodness.
+You can substitute peaches for any fruit you like grilled.
+Skewered strawberries are fantastic, too. —Colleen Stem

 sugar, plus more for dusting

 ripe peaches (you can do half or a whole peach per person, so use as many as you need)

 Whipped coconut or regular cream, for serving (optional)

 Mix together the cornmeal with tablespoon sugar and salt.
 In a heavy bottom pot, bring coconut milk and water to a slow boil.
 Now slowly pour the cornmeal mixture into pot while continually whisking.
 Once all the cornmeal is whisked in, turn heat to low and let mixture cook for another 20 to 30 minutes, mixing very often, until mixture is super thick.

 Remove from heat and pour into a well-greased 9x9 pan.
 Smooth out and place into the fridge to let the polenta set up.
 This should take about an hour, but can be made a day ahead.